 Loss and Trauma

 Fear, anxiety and feelings of guilt and shame

 I practice within two therapy centres of private practitioners in OX2 and OX4 as well as at Witney Therapy Centre, Witney on Thursday mornings.

 |Face to face counselling:||Yes|

-Mondays, Wednesday afternoons and Thursday afternoons only.
+Wednesday afternoons and Thursday mornings, Friday afternoons.
 Currently no evening spaces.